markanthonybyrne/agos-front/docs/PLAYER_MANUAL.md

 ### Registration & First Login

-1. **Register**: Create an account with username, email, password, and empire name
+1. **Register**: Create an account with username, email, password, and empire name.
+2. **Verify Email**: Confirm your address via the verification link before logging in.
+Use the login screen’s resend option if the message does not arrive within a minute.
-2. **Homeworld Assignment**: Your empire starts with one homeworld planet in Region 1-3
+3. **Homeworld Assignment**: Your empire starts with one homeworld planet in Region 1-3.
-3. **Initial Resources**: Start with minimal resources - must build infrastructure
+4. **Initial Resources**: Start with minimal resources - must build infrastructure.
-4. **Initial Visibility**: Small square area around homeworld is visible (fog of war)
+5. **Initial Visibility**: Small square area around homeworld is visible (fog of war).

 ### First Hour Checklist